The following roles are required to edit Rialto configurations:

 You can change some of these configurations to better suit your workflows as you progress in your work with Rialto.
 However, before you make any changes, it is advised to consult with the Rialto support team.

-As part of Rialto activation, the Implementation team created a Rialto vendor for your institution.
-All orders made via Rialto will be associated with this Rialto Vendor.
+As part of Rialto activation, the Implementation team will create a Rialto vendor for your institution and all orders made via Rialto will be associated with this Rialto Vendor.
 The Rialto vendor account can be customized for your institution's needs: you can change the vendor name, add an additional code, or add a financial system code.
 You can edit all the other general details as suits your institutions needs, or leave them blank.
-However, the vendor Code must remain RIALTO and cannot be changed..

 Under the Rialto vendor, the Implementation team has set up three sub-accounts: